Frequently Asked Questions

 In Victoria this is also known as Class 1B style accommodation and will usually range between four and nine rooms.
 In New South Wales and Queensland this may be referred to as a boarding house.
 Each state has different legislative requirements governing the operation of rooming or boarding houses.

-Unlike a traditional residential property, rooming houses require a high-touch management approach to ensure their smooth operation.
+Unlike a traditional residential property, rooming houses (co-living) require a high-touch management approach to ensure their smooth operation.
 Selecting the right rooming house manager is vital to ensure that your rooming house operates smoothly and profitably.

-As part of our rooming house management service, Certainty Property will take care of all of the day to day operations including:
+As part of our rooming house (co-living) management service, Certainty Property will take care of all of the day to day operations including: